Interior Boat Joinery

 Fitting out a small, open daysailer.

-Note: This is a two-week course and will cover a lot of material and be fast-paced.
+Note: This course will cover a lot of material and be fast-paced.
 It is not intended to be an introductory woodworking/boatbuilding course.
 Therefore, previous woodworking and/or boatbuilding experience is required.

 You’re building the daysailer of your dreams.
 The hull has been constructed and it has been popped off the molds and rolled over onto its new cradle.
 You now find yourself staring into the empty hull contemplating “What do I do now?”
 This two-week course with boatbuilder Greg Bauer, focusing on laying out and building a hull’s interior, will shed some light and help you answer that question.